nusdbsystem/LedgerDatabase/README.md

 * gcc (&geq; 5.5)

 ## Setup
-1. In `exps/env.sh`, fill in project root directory and master node ip address (where experiments will be started, usually should be current machine).
+1. In `exps/env.sh`, fill in project root directory, master node ip address (where experiments will be started, usually should be current machine), and init data file path if any.
 2. List server IP addresses in `exps/replicas`, client IP address in `exps/clients`, and timeservers IP address in `exps/timeservers`.
 3. Build the cluster on all machines with the scripts provided